Cheap Bootstrap for Fast Uncertainty Quantification of Stochastic Gradient Descent: Ideas behind the Main Guarantees

 To elucidate our proof idea, we denote $\psi(P)$ as the minimizer for \eqref{eqt: stochastic optimization problem} with data $\zeta$ following distribution $P$, where $\psi$ is viewed as a mapping from the data distribution to $\mathbb{R}^d$.
 Correspondingly, define $\psi_n$ as the mapping from the data distribution to the outcome of (A)SGD.
 Then $\psi_n(P)\in \mathbb{R}^d$ is the (random) outcome of (A)SGD after $n$ iterations, as a function of data distribution $P$ with $h$ and $\{\eta_t\}_{t=1}^n$ implicitly chosen.
 With the introduced notation, \eqref{eqt: SA asymptotic convergence} can be restated as the weak limit of $\sqrt{n}(\psi_n(P) - \psi(P))$ being equal to $Z_0$.
-This $Z_0$ is the Gaussian variable described in Theorem \ref{thm: non-asymptotic bound}, whose variance depends on $P$.
+This $Z_0$, depending on the context, denotes the Gaussian variable $Z^\text{SGD}$ or $Z^\text{ASGD}$ as described in \Cref{thm:nonasymptotic bound}, whose variance depends on $P$.
 Correspondingly, let $\hat{Z}_m$ denote a normal variable that replaces $P$ in its variance with $\hat P_m$, conditional on the collected data.
-With these new notations, \eqref{eqt: classical bootstrap theorem} holds if for any Borel measurable set $D\subset \mathbb{R}^d$, we have
+With these new notations, \eqref{eqt: classical bootstrap theorem} and \eqref{eqt: classical bootstrap theorem 2} hold if for any Borel measurable set $D\subset \mathbb{R}^d$, we have

 where $\mathbb{P}^*$ denotes the probability conditional on the data.
 By the triangle inequality, one can obtain